wechaty/matrix-appservice/README.md

 1. The names/avatars of Wechat users/groups are not set right on Matrix.
 1. Only support text message, Image/Audio/Video message is not supported yet.
 (Will be supported in the future version)
 1. Appservice will create more than one matrix room for a Wechat room when receiving messages from it for the very first time.
 (It will stop creating new rooms after you accepted the invitation)
+1. Login QR Code should not use the 3rd party API for security considerations.
+Upload the QR Code image to matrix server instead.

 ### v0.2 July 6,  2019